cavster/sports-management-app/README.md

 Follow the on-screen prompts to interact with the application.
 You can add sports, events, markets, and selections, view all sports, and fill with sample data.

+###  Using Docker
+docker build -t sports-management-app . docker run -it sports-management-app

 ###  File Persistence
 The application uses CSV files for data persistence.
 Data is stored in the /data directory.
-The application reads and writes data to the sports_data.csv file.
+The application reads and writes data to the sports_data.json file.